Here are answers to common questions about the application process, requirements, and the AltaMed Family Medicine Residency Program.

 5. May I fax or email additional information to go along with my application?

-No. Please view our “how to apply” page and submit the required information along with your application via ERAS.
+No. Please view our “Application Requirements” page and submit the required information along with your application via ERAS.

 6. What is your application deadline?